MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ne-ksmedia-audioposture_orientation.md

 ---
-UID: NE:ksmedia.__unnamed_enum_128
+UID: NE:ksmedia.AUDIOPOSTURE_ORIENTATION
 title: AUDIOPOSTURE_ORIENTATION
 ms.date: 08/11/2021
 ms.topic: language-reference
 targetos: Windows
-product:
-- Windows
 description: The rotation values indicates the orientation of screen in sync with the UI.
 The UI may be locked to a particular orientation regardless of the physical sensor. req.construct-type: enumeration req.ddi-compliance: req.header: ksmedia.h